+The AlleleSeq pipeline determines allele-specific behavior for genomic elements (transcribed regions or binding sites) that contain heterozygous polymorphisms.
+It is also possible to determine allele-specific behavior for genomic elements that contain a heterozygous indel.
+In Supplementary Table 2 we show the results transcribed exons and novel TARs as well binding sites for Pol II and CTCF that can be determined to show allele-specific behavior using a heterozygous indel to distinguish the haplotypes.
+We will not include these in the following analyses.

 We make available the complete list of SNPs that show ASB or ASE in VCF format as a resource from our website alleleseq.gersteinlab.org.
 We imagine that this file may be a useful resource for researchers interested in focusing in on allele-specific sites in less deeply sequenced functional genomic experimental datasets.
 This might be valuable even if the functional genomic experiment was not performed on the GM12878 cell-line as regions to investigate for allele-specific behavior.

 Correlation of ASB in binding sites containing known motifs

 In our analysis of allele-specific binding events, heterozygous SNPs are initially only used for distinguishing between the maternal and paternal alleles (presumably allele-specific behavior also occurs in genomic regions not containing heterozygous SNPs).
 However, in some locations the heterozygous SNP might be the causative reason for the difference in binding between the alleles, this would most likely occur in ASB binding sites where the heterozygous SNP is within a known DNA binding motif for a transcription factor.
 In order to see how ASB is correlated with perturbations to known DNA binding motifs, we compared the allele that is bound against the allele that matches better to the known motif.
 Thus, we first scanned ASB binding sites for known motifs, position weight matrices (PWMs) obtained from TRANSFAC (Matys et al. 2006) and JASPAR (Portales-Casamar et al. 2010) (see Methods for further details).
 We correlated the nucleotide of the allele, which is preferentially bound with the fitness score of the PWM.
 We observed a number of significant correlations between the PWM score for both alleles and the allele that is bound.
 The allele that is bound tends to correspond to the better match to the known PWM.
 In particular we see this for the known cMyc motif within both cMyc and Max binding sites (see Figure 3).
 This is interesting as we observe a correlation between the allele-specific behavious of cMyc motifs with Max binding sites indicating that these transcription factors tend to significantly regulate the same target genes.
+We also include in Supplementary Figure 7 additional examples of the correlation between motif fitness score and the allele being bound for CTCF binding sites containing CTCF motifs and cMyc motifs within Pol II binding sites.
+While all these examples do not contain many data points the trend is clear.

 Correlation of ASE with protein structural fitness